-This quality standard covers the care of women who go into labour at term (37+0 weeks to 41+6 weeks) and their babies during labour and immediately after the birth.
-It covers both women who go into labour at term, and includes women at low risk of intrapartum complications and women who go on to develop complications.
+This quality standard covers the care of women and their babies during labour and immediately after the birth.
+It covers women who go into labour at term, and includes women at low risk of complications during labour and those who go on to develop complications.
 It describes high-quality care in priority areas for improvement.

 Intrapartum care for women at high risk of complications is covered by NICE's quality standard on intrapartum care: existing medical conditions and obstetric complications.